 When to start BLW?

 The World Health Organisation (WHO) and majority of all health authorities around the world recommends waiting until your child is around six months old before introducing solid foods.
-The old belief is 4 months old, but this is no longer advised.
+“Before this, digesting anything other than milk feeds is difficult for babies and is not good for babies.” <ref: Gill Rapley, page 19> The old belief is 4 months old, but this is no longer advised.
 A substantial number of families ‘use to’ introduce complementary solid foods around 3-4 months, especially if the infant is perceived as fussy, however this is not the case these days after much research by world authorities.
 Introduction to solids prior to 4 months is associated with increased weight gain and adiposity, both in infancy and early childhood.
 Research also indicates that it is important to expose children to a wide variety of flavors and textures, which can be offered from 6months old when bub is showing all readiness signs.